 Nora.
 I assure you, Torvald, that is not an easy question to answer.
 I really don’t know.
 The thing perplexes me altogether.
 I only know that you and I look at it in quite a different light.
 I am learning, too, that the law is quite another thing from what I supposed; but I find it impossible to convince myself that the law is right.
 According to it a woman has no right to spare her old dying father, or to save her husband’s life.
 I can’t believe that.

 For Helmer–and for most of Ibsen’s audience at the time–religion, morality, law, and duty were closely tied together.
 Thus, the play was shocking.
 But the point, from a social systems theory perspective, is that the morality and the traditional codes of duty that arose in a stratified society cannot survive under conditions of functional differentiation.
-The individual is no longer locked into the family, women cannot be controlled by their husbands, and duties are not imposed by God.
+The individual is no longer locked into the family, women cannot be (legally) controlled by their husbands, and duties are not imposed by God.
 Moreover, the law is just one of several function systems.
 The law does not derive from God or nature; it is contingent and could always be other than it is.
-So where previously the concepts of morality, duty, law, religion were tightly bound together, these things have all been scattered in various directions.
+So where previously the concepts of morality, duty, law, religion were tightly bound together, these things have all been scattered in all directions.

 Morality and justice are closely related; they are both two-sided forms, which may be represented as just/unjust and moral/immoral.
 The function systems, of which the legal system is just one, can operate without these forms.
 There is no reason the law has to be linked to morality or justice.
 Nor must morality be associated with religion.
 Religion can be completely amoral.
 Luhmann argued that traditional morality (and we can add justice) poses no obstacle for the operations of any of the function systems: